ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 intent is to simplify porting pre-existing protocols that use QUIC and rely on this functionality.

-The user agent MAY include a `WT-Protocol-Options` header field in the CONNECT request.
-The `WT-Protocol-Options` enumerates the possible subprotocols in preference order.
+The user agent MAY include a `WT-Available-Protocols` header field in the CONNECT request.
+The `WT-Available-Protocols` enumerates the possible subprotocols in preference order.
 If the server receives such a header, it MAY include a `WT-Protocol` field in a successful (2xx) response.
 If it does, the server SHALL include a single choice from the client's list in that field.
 Servers MAY reject the request if the client did not include a suitable subprotocol.

-Both `WT-Protocol-Options` and `WT-Protocol` are Structured Fields
+Both `WT-Available-Protocols` and `WT-Protocol` are Structured Fields
-{{!RFC8941}}. `WT-Protocol-Options` is a List of Tokens, and `WT-Protocol` is a Token.
-The token in the `WT-Protocol` response header field MUST be one of the tokens listed in `WT-Protocol-Options` of the request.
+{{!RFC8941}}. `WT-Available-Protocols` is a List of Tokens, and `WT-Protocol` is a Token.
+The token in the `WT-Protocol` response header field MUST be one of the tokens listed in `WT-Available-Protocols` of the request.
 The semantics of individual token values is determined by the WebTransport resource in question and are not registered in IANA's "ALPN Protocol IDs" registry.